-Kendra Hyson, Senior Planner, Maryland-National Capital Park and Planning Commission and Founder and Board President, The Urban Studio
+Kendra Hyson, Associate Planner and Urban Designer, SmithGroup and Founder and Board President, The Urban Studio

 Kendra Hyson ’15 MLA knew one thing right away when she arrived in Tucson from Washington, D.C. to start the University of Arizona Master of Landscape Architecture program: she had to get out of her black leather sandals.
 The Sonoran Desert August heat was too much.